 FORWARD i

 USPA OFFICERS AND GOVERNORS

-USPA LLC BOARDS
+USPA LLC BOARDS iv

-USPA STAFF V
+USPA STAFF v

 USPA COMMITTEES

-CONSTITUTION 1
+CONSTITUTION

-BY-LAWS.
+BY-LAWS

-OUTDOOR RULES 51
+OUTDOOR RULES

-INTERNATIONAL RULES 107
+INTERNATIONAL RULES

-ARENA RULES 127
+ARENA RULES

 TOURNAMENT CONDITIONS

-NATIONAL YOUTH TOURNAMENT SERIES TOURNAMENT CONDITIONS 177
+NATIONAL YOUTH TOURNAMENT SERIES TOURNAMENT CONDITIONS

-ARENA TOURNAMENT CONDITIONS 181
+ARENA TOURNAMENT CONDITIONS

-ALTERNATIVE FORMAT POLO RULES
+ALTERNATIVE FORMAT ARENA POLO TOURNAMENT CONDITIONS

-INTERCOLLEGIATE/INTERSCHOLASTIC TOURNAMENT CONDITIONS 195
+INTERCOLLEGIATE/INTERSCHOLASTIC TOURNAMENT CONDITIONS

-EQUINE DRUGS AND MEDICATIONS 213
+EQUINE DRUGS AND MEDICATIONS

 UMPIRE GUIDE

-POLICIES 247
+POLICIES

-RESOLUTION 4.1 (EXECUTIVE COMMITTEE POLICY) 247

-RESOLUTION 4.2 (BOARD OF GOVERNORS POLICY) 248

-CENSURE POLICY

-LOGO USAGE POLICY

-CONFLICT OF INTEREST POLICY

-MEMBER DEMOGRAPHIC POLICY

-PROCUREMENT POLICY

-USPA VISION

-USPA HIGH GOAL COMMITTEE POLICY

-CONCUSSION GUIDELINES

-HENNEKE BODY CONDITION SCORE CHART

-NOAA'S NATIONAL WEATHER SERVICES HEAT INDEX CHART

-CLUB APPROVAL POLICY AND CHARTS

-NATIONAL HANDICAP POLICY AND CHARTS

-WOMEN'S HANDICAP POLICY AND CHARTS 286

-FOREWORD FROM USPA CHAIRMAN
+FOREWORD FROM THE USPA CHAIRMAN

-On behalf of the USPA Board of Directors and its Chairman, please find enclosed your 2018 Rule Book along with copies of our current organizational documents.
+On behalf of the USPA Board of Directors and its Chairman, please find enclosed your 2019 Rule Book along with copies of our current organizational documents.

-The organizational documents and rules are under constant discussion, improvement and review.
-The Rules Committee, Equine Welfare Committee and the Constitution Committee are primarily responsible for this process.
+The Association's organizational documents and rules are under constant discussion, improvement and review.
+During the 2018 USPA Board of Governors and Annual Member Meeting held in Oak Brook, Illinois, several changes and amendments to the Constitution and By-Laws were adopted and approved by the USPA Board.
+Various committees within the USPA are primarily responsible for this process.
 The committees work diligently, vetting and initially underwriting any changes before the items get to the Board for review and approval.
 There have been many changes over the past few years to improve the rules, umpiring of the game and organizational documents.
 I suspect there will be more as we, the Association, seek to advance the sport of polo.

 Let's all individually strive to improve the investment in our clubs, our horse quality and our competition level.
-Polo in the United States will improve and the Association will succeed through the hard work of each passionate individual who loves to play, watch and be connected to our incredible sport.
+Polo in the United States will improve and the Association will succeed through the hard work of each passionate individual USPA member who loves to play, watch and be connected to our incredible sport.
 Through our dedicated staff, professional umpire program and valued members and players, the USPA will continue to improve administration and application of the rules to ensure a safe, fun and competitive experience for all participants in the sport of polo!